james65535/james65535.github.io/content/posts/working-notes-gus.md

 ---

 # Working Notes
 *These 'Working Notes' blog entries are daily notes from engineering work I've done which I believe may be useful for others.
-These notes are not meant to be best recommended practice and are subject to change over time as I develop new approaches*.
+These notes are not meant to be best recommended practice and will probably change over time as I learn new things or come up with better tricks...*

 ## Unreal Engine 5 - In Game Graphics Settings
 Currently I'm working on a UI for a game and will need to present to the user a menu UI for graphics settings.
-The following will provide information to help people get started in the right direction with using the native Game User Settings (GUS) system in UE.
+The following will provide information to help people get started in the right direction with using the native Game User Settings (GUS) system in Unreal Engine 5.

 We'll use C++ and Unreal Engine's reflection system to handle most of the work, and let Widget Blueprints sort out the presentation to the player.
 Please note, I've omitted logging and failure case logic for the sake of brevity in these examples.

-1. Create a INI file for GUS with the Game Config folder, example name: `DefaultGameUserSettings.ini`
+1. Create an ini file for GUS within the Game Config folder, right next to all the rest of it's little ini friends, example filename: `DefaultGameUserSettings.ini`
-2. Populate the file with the GUS header info and potentially any default settings you would like:
+2. Populate the file with the GUS header pre-amble and sprinkle in any default settings you would like.
+Go easy on the salt, you'll need that for later when you realise how many steps are in this article &#128517;
 ```
   [/Script/Engine.GameUserSettings]
   ResolutionSizeX=1024